 Please start with your Flashback page:

-Click on the video when you are ready.
+Click on the PowerPoint when you are ready.
 Remember to click 'Slide Show' then 'From Beginning'.

 Problem of the day: